International-Data-Spaces-Association/IDS-testbed/Testbed/Aitor_DAPS.md

-DAPS
+# DAPS

-cd OmejdnDAPS
-unzip omejdnDAPS.zip
-cd omejdnDAPS
+## Quick information regarding the current state of the component

-## The DAPS server requires the public keys (.cert) from those components that wish to obtain a DAT from it.
-## This .cert file should be placed in the "keys" directory within the DAPS directory
+The DAPS server requires the public keys (.cert) from those components that wish to obtain a DAT from it.
+This .cert file should be placed in the "keys" directory within the DAPS directory.

-## For the time being, these certificates will be the ones provided by Fraunhoder AISEC.
+For the time being, these certificates will be the ones provided by Fraunhoder AISEC.
 For the time being, you can use a certificate located in the "certs" folder in the "Testbed" folder.
 If you wanna get your own certificate and use it in the Testbed, request one in: https://industrialdataspace.jiveon.com/docs/DOC-2002 (Requires Jive access).

+Once the CA has the proper aki/ski extensions, the certificates used in the Testbed will be provided by it making the Testbed a closed environment.

+## Installation steps
+> cd OmejdnDAPS
+>
+> unzip omejdnDAPS.zip
+>
+> cd omejdnDAPS

+## Configuration steps (WITH A FRAUNHOFER AISEC CERTIFICATE)
+* /omejdnDAPS/config/clients.yml
+1. client_id: testClient1 (Change this into the aki/ski extensions from the certificate used in the component to interact with the DAPS)
+2. **add** under "attributes": certificate: {your_cert}.cert

+* /omejdnDAPS/config/omejdn.yml
+1. host: idsc:IDS_CONNECTORS_ALL
+2. audience: idsc:IDS_CONNECTORS_ALL